Background decoration

 notion-create-pages

 ## Overview Creates one or more Notion pages, with the specified properties and content. ## Parent All pages created with a single call to this tool will have the same parent.
 The parent can be a Notion page ("page_id") or data source ("data_source_id").
 If the parent is omitted, the pages are created as standalone, workspace-level private pages, and the person that created them can organize them later as they see fit.
 If you have a database URL, ALWAYS pass it to the "fetch" tool first to get the schema and URLs of each data source under the database.
 You can't use the "database_id" parent type if the database has more than one data source, so you'll need to identify which "data_source_id" to use based on the situation and the results from the fetch tool (data source URLs look like collection://<data_source_id>).
 If you know the pages should be created under a data source, do NOT use the database ID or URL under the "page_id" parameter; "page_id" is only for regular, non-database pages. ## Content Notion page content is a string in Notion-flavored Markdown format.
 Don't include the page title at the top of the page's content.
 Only include it under "properties". **IMPORTANT**: For the complete Markdown specification, always first fetch the MCP resource at `notion://docs/enhanced-markdown-spec`.
 Do NOT guess or hallucinate Markdown syntax.
 This spec is also applicable to other tools like update-page and fetch. ## Properties Notion page properties are a JSON map of property names to SQLite values.
 When creating pages in a database: - Use the correct property names from the data source schema shown in the fetch tool results. - Always include a title property.
 Data sources always have exactly one title property, but it may not be named "title", so, again, rely on the fetched data source schema.
 For pages outside of a database: - The only allowed property is "title", which is the title of the page in inline markdown format.
-Always include a "title" property. **IMPORTANT**: Some property types require expanded formats: - Date properties: Split into "date:{property}:start", "date:{property}:end" (optional), and "date:{property}:is_datetime" (0 or 1) - Place properties: Split into "place:{property}:name", "place:{property}:address", "place:{property}:latitude", "place:{property}:longitude", and "place:{property}:google_place_id" (optional) - Number properties: Use JavaScript numbers (not strings) - Checkbox properties: Use "__YES__" for checked, "__NO__" for unchecked **Special property naming**: Properties named "id" or "url" (case insensitive) must be prefixed with "userDefined:" (e.g., "userDefined:URL", "userDefined:id") ## Examples <example description="Create a standalone page with a title and content"> { "pages": [ { "properties": {"title": "Page title"}, "content": "# Section 1 {color="blue"} Section 1 content ▶ Toggle block Hidden content inside toggle" } ] } </example> <example description="Create a page under a database's data source"> { "parent": {"data_source_id": "f336d0bc-b841-465b-8045-024475c079dd"}, "pages": [ { "properties": { "Task Name": "Task 123", "Status": "In Progress", "Priority": 5, "Is Complete": "__YES__", "date:Due Date:start": "2024-12-25", "date:Due Date:is_datetime": 0 } } ] } </example> <example description="Create a page with an existing page as a parent"> { "parent": {"page_id": "a1b2c3d4-e5f6-7890-abcd-ef1234567890"}, "pages": [ { "properties": {"title": "Page title"}, "content": "# Section 1 Section 1 content # Section 2 Section 2 content" } ] } </example>
+Always include a "title" property. **IMPORTANT**: Some property types require expanded formats: - Date properties: Split into "date:{property}:start", "date:{property}:end" (optional), and "date:{property}:is_datetime" (0 or 1) - Place properties: Split into "place:{property}:name", "place:{property}:address", "place:{property}:latitude", "place:{property}:longitude", and "place:{property}:google_place_id" (optional) - Number properties: Use JavaScript numbers (not strings) - Checkbox properties: Use "__YES__" for checked, "__NO__" for unchecked **Special property naming**: Properties named "id" or "url" (case insensitive) must be prefixed with "userDefined:" (e.g., "userDefined:URL", "userDefined:id") ## Templates When creating a page in a database, you can apply a template to pre-populate it with content and property values.
+Use the "fetch" tool on a database to see available templates in the <templates> section of each data source.
+When using a template: - Pass the template's ID as "template_id" in the page object. - Do NOT include "content" when using a template, as the template provides it. - You can still set "properties" alongside the template to override template defaults. - Template application is asynchronous.
+The page is created immediately but starts blank; the template content will appear shortly after. ## Examples <example description="Create a page from a database template"> { "parent": {"data_source_id": "f336d0bc-b841-465b-8045-024475c079dd"}, "pages": [ { "template_id": "a5da15f6-b853-455d-8827-f906fb52db2b", "properties": { "Task Name": "New urgent bug" } } ] } </example> <example description="Create a standalone page with a title and content"> { "pages": [ { "properties": {"title": "Page title"}, "content": "# Section 1 {color="blue"} Section 1 content <details> <summary>Toggle block</summary> Hidden content inside toggle </details>" } ] } </example> <example description="Create a page under a database's data source"> { "parent": {"data_source_id": "f336d0bc-b841-465b-8045-024475c079dd"}, "pages": [ { "properties": { "Task Name": "Task 123", "Status": "In Progress", "Priority": 5, "Is Complete": "__YES__", "date:Due Date:start": "2024-12-25", "date:Due Date:is_datetime": 0 } } ] } </example> <example description="Create a page with an existing page as a parent"> { "parent": {"page_id": "a1b2c3d4-e5f6-7890-abcd-ef1234567890"}, "pages": [ { "properties": {"title": "Page title"}, "content": "# Section 1 Section 1 content # Section 2 Section 2 content" } ] } </example>

 notion-duplicate-page